isedwards/flask-oidc/docs/index.rst

 This is a list of all settings supported in the current release.

   OIDC_SCOPES
-    A python list with the scopes that should be requested.
-This impacts the information available in the UserInfo field and what the token can be used for.
+    A string containing the scopes that should be requested separated by spaces.
+    This impacts the information available in the ``oidc_auth_profile`` session value and what the token can be used for.
 Please check your identity provider's documentation for valid values.
-    Defaults to ['openid', 'email'].
+    Defaults to ``"openid email"``.

   OIDC_CLOCK_SKEW
     Number of seconds of clock skew allowed when checking the "don't use